 If you passed – hang tight, you’re almost there!

 3. Training –when we both agree that your language skills are outstanding and the position meets your expectations, we will invite you to take part in our training program and discover more about the role.
 And you’ll be rewarded for taking part.
-We sign an agreement (casual work contract) for the duration of the training and pay you for your participation.
+We sign an agreement (casual work contract) for the duration of the training and pay you for your participation (you have to participate in every training day).

 The first 3 weeks of the training will help you to practice in a safe online environment.
 You’ll learn through an e-learning platform, participating in an interactive course that teaches you what to do and how to do it.